 Computer Lab (first floor) is an open lab classroom with sixteen MAC computers for student use.
 In addition to Microsoft Office and Internet capability, software applications include set/lighting design and scriptwriting.

 The Electronic Music Lab (second floor) has eight computers with Internet access and Sibelius music-writing software; eight portable MIDI keyboards; two full-size electronic keyboards; and mixers.
 The Piano Lab (second floor) contains twelve Yamaha Clavinova electronic pianos in addition to a master piano, each featuring a full-sized touch-sensitive keyboard.
 Piano Lab also houses a MAC computer.
 Music scores library/storage space for choral and orchestral music is also located on the second floor.
 Six large classrooms and a student lounge are located on terrace floor/lower level.

 Across campus, The Swartz Center, adjacent to Loughran Hall houses the University chapel and is a dual-use space.
 The chapel offers the music department an intimate 180-seat performing space.
 Completely renovated in 2007, the Marian Chapel (formerly the IHM Marian Convent), boasts a new Peragallo pipe organ and new 7-foot Steinway grand piano.

-The Latour Room (formerly the Crystal Room), located in Nazareth Hall Student Center, is a large, banquet room occasionally used for music and musical theatre events.
+The Latour Room - located in Nazareth Hall Student Center, is a large multi-purpose venue that is occasionally used for music rehearsals and concerts.